Now on view

 As we face climate change today, what lessons can we learn from the age of the mastodons?
-Visit the Age of the Mastodon this February 2022!
+Visit the Age of the Mastodon today!

 Want to learn more about mastodon specimens in our collections in the meantime?